Adelic line bundles on quasi-projective varieties: Equidistribution of PCF maps

 The bigness of $\TM$ is equivalent to $\deg_{\TM}(S)>0$, which is a condition of the equidistribution theorem.
-The bigness of $\OM$ is equivalent to $\wh\deg_{\OM}(S)>0$, which becomes $h_{\OM}(S)>0$ assuming $\deg_{\TM}(S)>0$, and thus it is further equivalent to the existence of a generic and small sequence for $h_\OM$ by Theorem \ref{minima2}.
+The bigness of $\OM$ is equivalent to $\wh\deg_{\OM}(S)>0$, which becomes $h_{\OM}(S)>0$ assuming $\deg_{\TM}(S)>0$.
+It is further related to the existence of a generic and small sequence for $h_\OM$ considering Theorem \ref{minima2}.
 In particular, if $\OM$ is big, then the set of PCF points in $\CM_d^n$ is not Zariski dense.

-\subsection{Admissible extensions of line bundles}
+\section{Admissible extensions of line bundles}

 Let $(X, f, L)$ be a {polarized dynamical system} over a finitely generated field $F$ over $\QQ$.
 Assume that $X$ is normal.
 We have already constructed an adelic line bundle $\overline L_f\in \wh\Pic(X/k)_{\QQ,\nef}$ extending $L$ and with $f^*\overline L_f=q\overline L_f$.
 Following the idea of \cite{YZ1}, we can construct an admissible extension in $\wh\Pic(X/k)_{\QQ,\intb}$ for any line bundle $M\in \Pic(X)_\QQ$.